How to clean laminate floor

 During installation, the flooring is cut to fit the room, and then the pieces are snapped together, or glued down, depending on the type of laminate chosen.

 Other surface types

 Do you have a different surface?
-Read our blog posts on how to clean cement tiles, glass tiles, vinyl floor, hardwood floor, terracotta, cork surface, metal tiles, porcelain tiles, granite, soapstone, marble, travertine, slate, limestone or quartz.
+Read our blog posts on how to clean granite surface, cement tiles, glass tiles, vinyl floor, laminate floor, hardwood floor, terracotta, cork surface, metal tiles, porcelain tiles, ceramic tiles, limestone, grout, soapstone, marble, travertine, slate or quartz.

 Benefits of having laminate floors

 Cost: Laminate flooring is much more cost effective than traditional hardwood flooring.
 You can get a similar look to hardwood, but at a fraction of the price.
 Plus, the installation process is much simpler and takes less time.